-WBC Flyweight Champion Julio Cesar Martinez of Mexico defends his title for the third time this Saturday, Feb.
-27th when he meets McWilliams Arroyo of Puerto Rico.
-The 12-rounder from Miami, Florida can be seen live in North America and the UK on DAZN as part of the Alvarez vs Yildirim undercard.
-Martinez last fought in October when he stopped Moises Calleros in the second round while Arroyo last boxed in December, 2019 when he stopped Juan Medina after five rounds.
+WBC Flyweight Champion Julio Cesar Martinez of Mexico defends his title for the third time this Friday, November 19th when he meets McWilliams Arroyo of Puerto Rico.
+The 12-rounder from Manchester, New Hampshire was originally scheduled for last February and can be seen live in most nations on DAZN.
+Martinez last fought in October, 2020 when he stopped Moises Calleros in the second round while Arroyo last boxed in December, 2019 when he stopped Juan Medina after five rounds.

 Martinez vs Arroyo Betting Odds

 - Julio Cesar Martinez -1500

 The 26-year-old Martinez stopped former champion Cristofer Rosales in the ninth round in December, 2019 to win the belt and beat Jay Harris by unanimous decision in his first defence three months later before stopping Calleros.
 In August, 2019 he stopped WBC Champ Charlie Edwards in three rounds but the fight was eventually ruled a no-contest as Martinez landed on Edwards while he had a knee on the canvas.
 Edwards had beaten Rosales by unanimous decision nine months earlier to win the title.

 Martinez, who’s also known as Julio Cesar Martinez Aguilar, hails from Mexico City and carries a record of 17-1 with 13 Kos to his name.
 He stands 5-feet-2-inches tall and has a 64-inch reach.
 He has quite a bit of power in his fists with a current knockout ratio of 68.4 per cent and posted nine straight stoppages until Harris took him the distance.